-Greenwood residents' primary needs are finding and maintaining affordable housing.
-Households in the lowest income groups are squeezed from the market altogether or struggle to budget for household needs in addition to paying for housing.
-The following charts list the issues facing households in Greenwood, dividing and comparing them by income groups, seniors, large family, small family, owner, and renter.
+Greenwood residents' primary need are finding and maintaining affordable housing.
+Households in the lowest income groups are squeezed from the market all together or struggle to budget for households needs in addtion to paying for housing.
+The following charts list the issues facing households in Greenwood, dividing and comparing them by income groups, seniors, large family, small family, owner and renter.